2hyunie/pu-ca-almond-report/README.md

-# pu-ca-almond-report
+# IN CALIFORNIA’S HEARTLAND, SMALL-TIME ALMOND FARMERS FACE A DRY FUTURE

-Data reporting project on drought impacts on the almond industry
+This is a data reporting project on the drought impacts on the almond industry in the Central Valley, CA.